jacisar6000/GUIAlphaProgram/README.md

 https://sites.google.com/site/profvanselow/course/cop-3003/oop-project

 Unable to put comments on fxml file.

-Diagrams appear and disappear when added in ReadMe so they are ther=ir own separate files in the repository.
+Diagrams appear and disappear when added in ReadMe so they are therir own separate files in the repository.